pedromiola28/Projeto_Controle_de_Vibracoes/README.md

-Modelagem de vibrações para sistemas de múltiplos graus de liberdade.
-Projeto realizado em 2022 na disciplina de Controle de Vibrações do curso de Engenharia Mecânica da Universidade Federal de Santa Catarina.

-Os dados utilizados foram obtidos através de um experimento realizado com a estrutura em questão e um martelo de impacto.
+# Vibration Control Project

+Vibration modelling for a multiple degrees of freedom system (a structural model of a 3 floor building).
+This was developed in 2022 as a project from Vibration Control discipline from Federal University of Santa Catarina's Mechanical Engineering course.

+In the project, we used experimental data obtained with an impact hammer to determine the natural frequency vibration of the structure.

-Autores: Gustavo Paul Exel e Pedro Miola Silva.
+Authors: Gustavo Paul Exel e Pedro Miola Silva.